 USA Softball NCAA NFHS

 Official Line-Up

 The official document listing the starting players and substitutes of a given team.
 The line-up card shall contain the first and last name, defensive position and uniform number of each player.
 If a wrong number is on the line-up, correct it and continue playing with no penalty.
 All available substitutes should be listed in the designated place by their last name, first name and uniform number.
-1 4.1 The card that contains the first and last names, uniform numbers and positions of all starting players, listed the order in which they will bat, and the first and last names and uniform numbers of all eligible substitutes.
-In addition, it shall include the first and last name of the head coach.
-In the event the team has co-head coaches, one shall be designated as the head coach for that game.
-5.7.1 The team's lineup card shall include first initial and last name, jersey number, position and batting order for each starting player and shall include each eligible substitute.
-Lineup's become official after they have been exchanged, verified and then accepted by the plate umpire during the pregame conference.
-After the lineup card has been submitted to and verified by the umpire and a change is subsequently made to a player/substitute name or number, or if a player/substitute is added to the lineup card, the umpire shall issue a team warning to the head coach of the team involved.
+1 4.1 Same except the following: In addition, it shall include the first and last name of the head coach.
+In the event the team has cohead coaches, one shall be designated as the head coach for that game.
+5.7.1 Same except the following: first initial and last name, after the lineup card has been submitted to and verified by the umpire and a change is subsequently made to a player/substitute name or number, or if a player/substitute is added to the lineup card, the umpire shall issue a team warning to the head coach of the team involved.
 Any further changes made to a player/substitute name or number results in the head coach being restricted to the dugout/bench area for the remainder of the game.
 3-1-3

 Runner

 Runner: An offensive player who has reached first base and has not yet been put out or scored.
 1 Runner: The offensive player who is in the process of running the bases whether as a batter-runner or base runner.
 1.19 Runner: A runner is an offensive player who is advancing to, touching or returning to a base.
 2-50-1

 Offensive Player

-No definition Offensive Player (OP): The player in the batting order who is not playing defense because the DP has entered to play defense for her.
+No definition Offensive Player (OP): The player in the batting order who is not playing defense because the DP has entered to play defense.
 8.1.2.7 No definition